Digital-Bastelbude/iwheb-auth/LOGIN-FLOW.md

 ```
 *Note: `session_id` is passed as URL parameter, body can be empty*

-**Example URL:** `POST /user/xyz789...`
+**Example URL:** `POST /user/xyz789.../info`

 **Process:**
+1. API key is validated and must have `user_info` permission
+2. System checks if API key matches the session's API key
-1. Session is checked for validity (`isSessionActive`)
+3. Session is checked for validity (`isSessionActive`)
    - Session must exist
+   - Session must be validated
    - Session must not be expired
-2. User token is decrypted to get Webling user ID
+4. User token is decrypted to get Webling user ID
-3. User data is fetched from Webling API
+5. User data is fetched from Webling API
-4. Session is refreshed (`touchUser`) and user's last activity updated
+6. Session is refreshed (`touchUser`) and user's last activity updated
-5. User data and new session ID are returned
+7. User data and new session ID are returned

 **Response (Success):**
 ```json